+2018 baseline

+target goals

+2021 progress

+2008-2018 saved more than 5.9 MILLION KWh OF ELECTRICITY By 2023, reduce common area electrical usage by an additional 10% OR 3.3 MILLION KWh of electricity: equal to the electric use by 300 homes in one year SAVED AN ADDITIONAL 1,500,000 KWH 37.5% progress towards goal

+Reduced our carbon footprint BY 10,000 TONS OF CO2 since 2008 By 2023, reduce our total carbon footprint by another 2,500 TONS EQUAL TO THE AIR FILTERING OF 41,000 TREES REDUCED CARBON FOOTPRINT BY 7,950 TONS 318% progress towards goal

+28% REDUCTION of energy consumed from grid due to renewable energy generation By 2023, increase renewable power generation by an EXTRA 20% 133% progress towards goal

+17 PROPERTIES LED retrofitted By 2023, TRIPLE THE NUMBER OF PROPERTIES RETROFITTED TO 51, each with a typical payback of less than 3 years 50 PROPERTIES RETROFITTED 98% progress towards goal

+20% REDUCTION in lighting costs

+By 2023, CUT LIGHTING COSTS IN HALF saving

+more than \$1 million

+SAVED \$400,000

-2018 Baseline Target Goals 2020 Progress $\swarrow$ 2008-2018 saved more than 5.9 MILLION KWh OF ELECTRICITY By 2023, reduce common area electrical usage by an additional 10% OR 3.3 MILLION KWh of electricity: equal to the electric use by 300 homes in one year SAVED AN ADDITIONAL 1,237,000 KWH 37.5% progress towards goal ĝ9 Reduced our carbon footprint BY 10,000 TONS OF CO 2 since 2008 By 2023, reduce our total carbon footprint by another 2,500 TONS EQUAL TO THE AIR FILTERING OF 41,000 TREES REDUCED CARBON FOOTPRINT BY 200 TONS 8% progress towards goal ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 28% REDUCTION of energy consumed from grid due to renewable energy generation By 2023, increase renewable power generation by an EXTRA 20 % 0% progress towards goal Ĵ 17 PROPERTIES LED retrofitted By 2023, TRIPLE THE NUMBER OF PROPERTIES RETROFITTED TO 51, each with a typical payback of less than 3 years 16 PROPERTIES RETROFITTED 31.3% progress towards goal \$ 20% REDUCTION in lighting costs By 2023, CUT LIGHTING COSTS IN HALF saving more than \$1 million SAVED \$200,000 IN LIGHTING COSTS 20% progress towards goal 2,000 TONS of waste recycled since Fall 2012 By 2023, Increase waste recycling to 4,000 TONS 350 TONS RECYCLED 8.8% progress towards goal Ŕ 5 LEED CERTIFIABLE projects/buildings 90% OF REDEVELOPMENTS executed to LEED standards 12 LEED CERTIFIABLE PROJECTS TODAY 100% of goal completed ĥ 29 LEED ACCREDITED EMPLOYEES to increase sustainability knowledge and awareness.
-INCREASE TO 25% of employees LEED accredited 24 LEED ACCREDITED EMPLOYEES 45% progress towards goal By 2026, EDENS will be carbon neutral MOSAIC RECYCLING, GREEN FROM THE GROUND UP MOSAIC IS A PRIME EXAMPLE of EDENS' commitment to minimizing our impact on the environment with our new-build developments.
-Formerly a parking lot and warehouse district in the suburb of Washington, D.C., Mosaic is now an urban mixed-use community that continues to evolve in sustainability as a pilot project for the USGBC's LEED Neighborhood Development Program, which received certification in 2015.
-The latest chapter in Mosaic's evolution of social responsibility is a comprehensive recycling and waste program that launched in 2019 with a multipronged approach: to reduce its carbon footprint through continued tenant education and new landfill diversion measures.
-WE CONTINUE TO EXCEED IN OUR FOUR GOALS TO TRACK OUR SUCCESS METRICS: - Consistent recycling training with tenants - Reduce portering services by redirecting focus on cleaning the center - Maintaining a food recycling program for over 30 food merchants consolidated into a single location - Minimize weekly pickups by removing Front End Load (FEL) dumpster containers and installing compactors Over the last year, Mosaic reported a 4% improvement in recycling efforts and a 45% landfill diversion rate.
-Food recycling improved impressively 46% over the first year rollout debut in 2019 resulting with over 314 tons diverted from the landfill.
-As we look to 2021 and beyond, we have raised the bar to include a restaurant kitchen oil recycling program.
-Collectively, Mosaic recycled 2,750 gallons of Kitchen oil repurposed in a number of different ways from being used as lubricants including processing into biodiesel to fuel diesel engines.
-We remain committed to a 50% landfill diversion rate by 2023 and consistent tenant training sessions to continue lowering Mosaic's carbon footprint.
+IN LIGHTING COSTS

+40% progress towards goal

+2,000 TONS of waste recycled since Fall 2012 By 2023, Increase waste recycling to 4,000 TONS 10,355 TONS RECYCLED 258% progress towards goal mosaic GREEN FROM THE GROUND UP MOSAIC IS A PRIME EXAMPLE of EDENS' commitment to minimizing our impact on the environment with our new-build developments.
+Formerly a parking lot and warehouse district in a DC suburb, Mosaic is now a LEED-certified urban mixed-use community that continues to evolve in sustainability as a pilot project for the USGBC's LEED Neighborhood Development Program.
+The latest chapter in Mosaic's evolution of social responsibility is our partnership on the launch of Virginia's first 100% electric, fully autonomous shuttle in 2020.
+Initiated and funded by Fairfax County and Virginia's Department of Rail and Public Transportation, Relay serves as the "first and last-mile" connection to transit options in the Dunn Loring/Merrifield region, including Mosaic.
+EDENS is proud to be at the forefront of new mobility innovations that improve road safety, encourage the use of public transit, and reduce greenhouse gas emissions.
+WE CONTINUE TO EXCEED IN OUR FOUR GOALS TO TRACK OUR SUCCESS METRICS: - Consistent recycling training with tenants - Reduce porter services by redirecting focus on cleaning the center - Maintain a food recycling program for 30+ food merchants consolidated into a single location - Minimize weekly pickups by removing Front End Load (FEL) dumpsters and installing compactors Mosaic continues progressing and improving on recycling standards, diverting most of landfill waste to recycling.
+Our efforts three years ago were well below 50% landfill diversion; installing larger capacity compactors and introducing food recycling accomplished our current results of 61% diversion.
+Our cooking oil recycling program has also been upgraded to include 15 restaurants recycling 45,000 lbs. of kitchen oil, which is repurposed in several different ways including lubricants to biodiesel fuels. mosaic waste reduction
-Mosaic is now an energy-efficient, urban mixed-use community

-Mosaic Waste Reduction

-°↓°
+5 LEED CERTIFIABLE projects/buildings 90% OF REDEVELOPMENTS executed to LEED standards 12 LEED CERTIFIABLE PROJECTS TODAY100% of goal completed

+29 LEED ACCREDITED EMPLOYEES to increase sustainability knowledge and awareness.
+INCREASE TO 25% of employees LEED accredited 22 LEED ACCREDITED EMPLOYEES42% progress towards goal

-45% Iandfill diversion rate
+61% landfill diversion rate

-314 TONS

-of food waste diverted from the landfill into compost
+694 TONS of food waste diverted from the landfill into compost

-. . . . . . . . . . . . . . . .